 None.

-If no readable file was found or if the commands in the file
+If no readable file was found or if the commands in the file could

-the exit status shall be non-zero.
-Otherwise, return the value of
+exit status shall be non-zero.
+Otherwise, return the value of the

-the last command executed, or a zero exit status if no command is
+last command executed, or a zero exit status if no command is

 executed.